sylviemarie/Stalk-Eyed-Fly-Genomics/README.md

 - Notes and scripts for running MitoHiFi
 - Mitochondrial genome analysis pipeline
 - Python scripts for mitogenome analysis
-- Insect mitogenomes used for reciprocal best hit (RBH) BLAST (proxy for othology in comp. gen.)
+- Insect mitogenomes used for reciprocal best hit (RBH) BLAST
 - Results from mitogenome analysis
 - Useful bits of code